-- Where a commission of your pet (or family member) involves travelling to sittings to take their photos and measurements, it may cost extra, depending on your location.
-If you live outside the UK, or if your beloved pet has passed away, I am very comfortable working from photos.
+- Where a commission of your dog involves travelling to sittings to take their photos and measurements, it may cost extra, depending on your location.
+If you live outside the UK, or if your beloved dog has passed away, I am very comfortable working from photos.

 - The prices above do not include delivery of final sculpture.
 I can estimate these if you tell me your location.